 Accelerate Payment with Invoice Factoring from Viva

-There are lots of receivable solutions depending on what your business is struggling with.
+There are lots of accounts receivable management solutions depending on what your business is struggling with.
 If you typically have strong accounts receivable management, but occasionally have cash flow issues due to slow-paying clients or rapid growth, invoice factoring may be a better solution than total outsourcing.

-A factoring company can help you by providing credit checks, so you set client relationships up for success from the start.
+A factoring company can help you by providing creditworthiness checks, so you set client relationships up for success from the start.
 From there, you can choose which invoices to submit to the factoring company and when to factor them.
 The factoring company then sends you most of the invoice’s value right away and waits for payment from your client.
 When the client pays, the factoring company sends you any remaining funds minus a nominal factoring fee.

 If invoice factoring sounds like the ideal solution for your needs, request a free rate quote from Viva.